Frobenius circulant graphs of valency six, Eisenstein-Jacobi networks, and hexagonal meshes: Introduction

-In this paper we always assume that $TL_n(a,b,c)$ is connected, which occurs if and only if $\gcd(a, b, c, n) = 1$.
-In this case, $TL_n(a,b,c)$ contains a Hamilton cycle.
+In this paper we always assume that $TL_n(a,b,c)$ is connected (that is, $\gcd(a, b, c, n) = 1$) and so contains a Hamilton cycle.
 (In fact, any Cayley graph on an Abelian group with more than two vertices is Hamiltonian; see \cite{CG}.)
 By relabelling the vertices along a Hamilton cycle, we see that $TL_n(a,b,c)$ is isomorphic to some $TL(a', b', 1)$.
 Thus without loss of generality we may always assume $c=1$ in $TL_n(a,b,c)$.